Napoleon III

-Napoleon III commissioned a grand reconstruction of Paris carried out by the man he appointed as prefect of the Seine, Baron Georges-Eugène Haussmann.
+Napoleon III commissioned a grand reconstruction of Paris carried out by prefect of the Seine, Georges-Eugène Haussmann.
 He expanded and consolidated the railway system throughout the nation and modernized the banking system.
-Napoleon III promoted the building of the Suez Canal and established modern agriculture, which ended famines in France and made the country an agricultural exporter.
-He negotiated the 1860 Cobden–Chevalier Free Trade Agreement with Britain and similar agreements with France's other European trading partners.
-Social reforms included giving French workers the right to strike, the right to organize, and the right for women to be admitted to a French university.
+Napoleon promoted the building of the Suez Canal and established modern agriculture, which ended famines in France and made the country an agricultural exporter.
+He negotiated the 1860 Cobden–Chevalier Treaty with Britain and similar agreements with France's other European trading partners.
+Social reforms included giving French workers the right to strike and the right to organize, and the right for women to be admitted to a French university.

 In foreign policy, Napoleon III aimed to reassert French influence in Europe and around the world.
 In Europe, he allied with Britain and defeated Russia in the Crimean War (1853–1856).
-His regime assisted Italian unification by defeating the Austrian Empire in the Franco-Austrian War and later annexed Savoy and Nice through the Treaty of Turin as its deferred reward.
+His regime assisted Italian unification by defeating the Austrian Empire in the Second Italian War of Independence and later annexed Savoy and Nice through the Treaty of Turin as its deferred reward.
 At the same time, his forces defended the Papal States against annexation by Italy.
 He was also favourable towards the 1859 union of the Danubian Principalities, which resulted in the establishment of the United Principalities of Moldavia and Wallachia.
-Napoleon III doubled the area of the French colonial empire with expansions in Asia, the Pacific, and Africa.
+Napoleon doubled the area of the French colonial empire with expansions in Asia, the Pacific, and Africa.
 On the other hand, the intervention in Mexico, which aimed to create a Second Mexican Empire under French protection, ended in total failure.

-From 1866, Napoleon III had to face the mounting power of Prussia as its Chancellor Otto von Bismarck sought German unification under Prussian leadership.
-In July 1870, Napoleon III reluctantly declared war on Prussia after pressure from the general public.
-The French Army was rapidly defeated and Napoleon III was captured at Sedan.
+From 1866, Napoleon had to face the mounting power of Prussia as its minister president Otto von Bismarck sought German unification under Prussian leadership.
+In July 1870, Napoleon reluctantly declared war on Prussia after pressure from the general public.
+The French Army was rapidly defeated, and Napoleon was captured at Sedan.
 He was swiftly dethroned and the Third Republic was proclaimed in Paris.
-He went into exile in England, where he died in 1873.
+After he was released from German custody, he went into exile in England, where he died in 1873.